AfuLD/p2p-copy/docs/relay.md

 # Relay Setup

-The relay server acts as a lightweight middleman to pair senders and receivers without storing data.
-It binds to a host/port, supports TLS, and uses a shared code hash for matching (one sender + one receiver per code).
+The relay server pairs senders and receivers using their shared code hash, forwarding data without storage.
+It supports TLS and binds to a specified host and port.
+One sender and one receiver are allowed per code.

+For security details, see [Security](./security.md).
+For CLI usage, see [Usage](./usage.md).

 ## Quick Start

-Run locally for development:
+For development (no TLS):

 ```bash
 p2p-copy run-relay-server localhost 8765 --no-tls
 ```

 For production (TLS recommended):
-1. Already have or generate trusted TLS certs (e.g., via Let's Encrypt).
+1. Already have or generate trusted TLS certificates (e.g., via Let's Encrypt).
 2. Run:
    ```bash
    p2p-copy run-relay-server 0.0.0.0 443 \